ProgramCrafter/salsa-iwj-otter/README.md

 Navigating the otter source code
 --------------------------------

-* `src/*.rs`
+* `src/`

   The main Rust source code.
-This is mixture of code used only by the server and code used by the `otter` command line utility; these aren't split up.
+This is mixture of code used only or mainly by the server and code used by the `otter` command line utility; these aren't split up in a wholly principled way.
 In Rust terms this is a "library crate".

-* `src/bin/*.rs`: The actual executables.

-* `wasm/*.rs`: We ship WebAssembly bindings for a few things, mostly to avoid having to write the code twice - once in Rust and once in Typescript.

-* `zcoord/*.rs`: Code shared by the host and the WebAssembly.
-  Notably, the Z coordinate handling, but also a string-timestamp-handling function.
-This is a separate library crate so that we don't have to compile Rocket for WASM...
+* `src/bin/*.rs`

+  Support executables, including in particular the command line utility `otter` which is used to set up and join games.

+* `daemon/`

+  The Otter server.
+This is a simple binary crare.
+Much functionality belonging primarily, or only, to the server, is in `src/`, simply because it was easier not to disentangle it.
+  Anything that needs Rocket (the web framework) is in `daemon/`.

+* `zcoord/`

+  Code shared by the host and the WebAssembly.
+Notably, the Z coordinate handling, but also a a few other minor functions needed by both client and server.
+To avoid duplicating them are written once in Rust and compiled twice - once for the host and once for WebAssembly for use in the client.
+This crate is kept minimal to keeep the WebAssembly binary small.

+* `wasm/`

+  WebAssembly/Rust bindings for the items in `zcoord/`.
+Produces the single wasm file for use by the JavaScript, and corresponding Typescript annotations etc.

-* templates/script.ts
+* `templates/script.ts`

   The main Typescript (typed Javascript) code.
 Otter's web compatibility target is the earliest browser versions that properly